digitallinguistics/API/README.md

 A complete list of the operations that can be performed on each type of resource and collection is available [here](https://api.digitallinguistics.io/docs).

 **NB:** The API always returns JSON data in the response.
-If you would like to see HTML representations of the data instead, use the [Data Explorer API](http://developer.digitallinguistics.io/data).
+If you would like to see HTML representations of the data instead, use the [Data Explorer](http://developer.digitallinguistics.io/data).

 #### Parts of the Request